 - On-campus students - Attend each semester’s Journal Club/Community meeting.

-- Online students - Once a semester, attend one community meeting or educational opportunity related to the certificate with a 1-page reflection each semester.
+- Online students - Once a semester, attend one community meeting or educational opportunity related to the focus area with a 1-page reflection each semester.
 Meetings and opportunities are to be approved by the Program Director ahead of time.

-- Certificate-related field placement with one certificate-related objective included in field work plan
+- Focus area-related field placement with one focus area-related objective included in field work plan

 Meet One of Our Participants